coneda/kor/README.md

 would deploy to instance02 according to the configuration above.
 On terminals that support it, the output is colorized according to the exit code of every command issued by the script.

+The first time the script is run, some default configuration files are copied to the host.
+It will then stop execution and let you modify the files according to your setup.
+Re-run it when done.

 This will also start the background process that converts images and does other heavy lifting.
 However, this does not ensure monitoring nor restarting of that